IIIF/api/source/api/auth/0.9/index.md

 ### 2.4.
 Client Identity Service

 The client identity service allows software clients to authenticate themselves and receive an authorization code to use with the associated access token and login services.
+The service might be used by applications in library readng rooms, kiosk exhibits in museums or other environments where the client application is locked down.
+It would typically not be used on the open web in a general purpose client.

 #### 2.4.1.
 Service Description